Wisconsin National Guard UH-60 Black Hawks fly members of Packers tour to Fort McCoy

 |0

-This work, Wisconsin National Guard UH-60 Black Hawks fly members of Packers tour to Fort McCoy [Image 17 of 17], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Wisconsin National Guard UH-60 Black Hawks fly members of Packers tour to Fort McCoy, by Scott Sturkol, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Wisconsin National Guard UH-60 Black Hawks fly members of Packers tour to Fort McCoy